agiovann/CalBlitz/README.md

 # CalBlitz
-Blazing fast calcium imaging analysis toolbox
+**Blazing fast** calcium imaging analysis toolbox

 ## Synopsis
-This projects implements a set of essential methods required in the calcium imaging movies analysis pipeline.
-Fast and scalable algorithms are implemented for motion correction, movie manipulation and roi segmentation.
-It is assumed that movies are collecetd with the scanimage data acquisition software and stored in tif format
+This projects implements a set of essential methods required in the calcium imaging movies analysis pipeline. **Fast and scalable algorithms** are implemented for motion correction, movie manipulation and roi segmentation.
+It is assumed that movies are collected with the scanimage data acquisition software and stored in *.tif* format

 ## Code Example